makersacademy/rps-challenge/README.md

 ## Technologies Used:

 1. Ruby
-2. RSpec
+2. RSpec and Capybara for testing
 3. Sinatra
-4. Capybara
-5. HTML and CSS
+4. HTML and CSS
 3. Github

 ## Functionality I implemented: